 I guess the details of this are beyond the scope of this discussion.

 In Holt-Winters test, we check for seasonality in a time series by building a forecast model (let us call it Model 1) and study its residuals.
 Model 1 does not have any seasonality component inbuilt.
 We then build another forecast model with a seasonality component (Model 2) and check for the errors of this model.

-We compare the errors of both the models and compare to check if model 2 is gives us a better forecast when compared to Model 1.
-We do this by employing ‘Chi Square’ test to determine if accuracies are better.
-If Model 2 is statistically better than Model 1 then we conclude that there is some seasonal pattern in data.
-However, if the accuracies are same for both models or if Model 1 has better accuracy, there is no seasonality in data.
+We compare the errors of both the models and compare to check if model 2 gives us a better forecast when compared to Model 1.
+We do this by employing ‘Chi-Square’ test to determine if accuracies are better.
+If Model 2 is statistically better than Model 1, then we conclude that there is some seasonal pattern in data.
+However, if the accuracies are the same for both models or if Model 1 has better accuracy, there is no seasonality in data.

 Seasonality results for USD INR

 Model 1 (without seasonality component): The best model is (M, N, N) with coefficients 0.9999

 This model indicates that weekly data has only a level component and no trend component.
 The coefficient of “level” is 0.9999, i.e. next week’s price is about 0.9999 times this week’s price.